BlackDice/scent/readme.md

 #### Multiple engines?

+Technically you can created multiple engine instances, but there is currently no way how to add created entity to the engine.
+All entities and node types are private to that engine.
 This is the current limitation of the implementation.
-In case you would have created more engines, each of them would have separate list of entities.
-It would be like having multiple games in one code.
-This is by design.
 If the need for multiple engines arises in future, we might implement it.